Student Resources

 Disability Access Services

-In compliance with the federal regulations outlined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 2008, NMSU is committed to providing accommodations and academic adjustments to ensure equal access for students with disabilities.
+In compliance with the federal regulations outlined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 2008, NMSU is committed to providing reasonable accommodations and academic adjustments to ensure equitable access for students with disabilities.
 Students who wish to request an accommodation or academic adjustment for face-to-face and online classes, practicums and internships must follow the established procedures for self-identification by completing the application and interactive process with Disability Access Services (DAS).
 Our office also receives and processes housing accommodation requests for students residing in campus housing.
 Our office provides test proctoring services through our testing center and offers a student resource area for studying and networking with other students on campus.

 Room.
 204